T. J. M. Kelley: Personal life

-On November 10, 1881, Kelley married Ida V. Logue.
-After her death in 1884, Kelley married her first cousin, Mollie Logue, on October 1, 1884.
-His wife Mollie died in 1909.
-In 1910, Kelley contracted paralysis after suffering from a stroke, leaving his speech seriously affected for the final two years of his life.
-Kelley died at age 57 on October 10, 1912, in Gibson, Georgia, and was survived by a brother, three sisters, two daughters and four sons.
+On November 10, 1881, Kelley married Ida V. Logue in Glascock County.
+After Ida's death in 1884, he married her cousin, Mollie S. Logue, on October 1, 1884 in Glascock County.
+His children included Lillian, Thomas J. M. Jr., Louis, Harry, Fred, and Mary Bessie.
+He was a member of Woodmen of the World.
+In about 1910, Kelley contracted paralysis after suffering a mini-stroke, leaving his speech seriously affected.
+Kelley died at 4:15 a.m. on October 10, 1912, at his residence in Gibson.
+His funeral was held at Gibson Baptist Church on October 11, and he was afterwards interred at Gibson Cemetery.